Ordos campaign (1592): Rebellion

 Over the course of six weeks, the Ming forces laid siege to Ningxia while also facing occasional harassment from the Mongols.
 On 22 May, a group of one thousand rebels, led by Pubei's son Bo Chengchong, attempted to join forces with the Mongols.
 However, they were unable to reach their destination due to blocked roads and were forced to return to the city.
-The Ming's initial attack on 23 May was unsuccessful, and they tried again on 27 May, resulting in the deaths of approximately three thousand defenders, but the Ming's attempt to break through the northern gate was unsuccessful and caused heavy casualties among their own troops.
+The Ming's initial attack on 23 May was unsuccessful, and they tried again on 27 May, resulting in the deaths of approximately three thousand defenders, but the Ming's further attempt to break through the northern gate caused heavy casualties among their own troops.
 After receiving news of the Mongols' arrival, the Ming forces withdrew, but resumed their attacks after three days and began constructing ramparts around the city in preparation for a prolonged siege.
 On 1 June, the rebels joined forces with two thousand Mongol cavalry and launched an attack on the besiegers, but were repelled by artillery fire.
-In mid-June, Wei Xueceng sent reinforcements to the passes north and east of the city, just in time for a group of 10,000 Mongols to appear 70 km north of Ningxia and another group of 2,000 to 3,000 to appear at Huamachi, southeast of the city.
-Both groups were driven back, but Wei felt that he did not have enough forces to both defend the border and launch a decisive attack on the city.
+In mid-June, Wei sent reinforcements to the passes north and east of the city, just in time for a group of 10,000 Mongols to appear 70 km north of Ningxia and another group of 2,000 to 3,000 to appear at Huamachi, southeast of the city.
+Wei's troops drove back the Mongols, but Wei felt that he did not have enough forces to both defend the border and launch a decisive attack on Ningxia.
 When bad weather set in, he withdrew his troops from the city to nearby forts, which boosted the rebels' morale.
 The rebels attempted to persuade the Mongols to join forces against the Ming, but Jorightu remained skeptical of their plans to conquer the province together.
-In an effort to isolate the rebels, the Ming government offered gifts and trade to the Mongols, specifically to chieftain Curuke.